adrivega/adrivega.github.io/README.md

-## Mathematical Aspects of Machine Learning
+## Mathematical Aspects of Machine Learning Spring 2020
-## Spring 2020
+### Project Participants: Adriana Vega-Molino, Sean O'Hagan, Michael Gaiewski

-### Project Participants: Adriana Vega-Molino, Sean, Michael
+\* All code is written in Python, unless otherwise stated. \*

 You can use the [editor on GitHub](https://github.com/adrivega/adrivega.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.